tnakatani/cs6601_assignment_2/README.md

 A friendly reminder: please ensure that your submission is in `player_submission.py`.
 The scripts described in the following section automatically send that file to the servers for processing.

-To submit your code and have it evaluated for a grade for section-a, use `python submit_a.py` and for section-b use `python submit_b.py`.
+To submit your code and have it evaluated for a grade for first section, use `python submit.py`, for evaluation of second section use `python submit_a.py` and for third section use `python submit_b.py`.
 Ensure that you have created the required AI.txt to enter the tournament.

 ## Your Classes (`player_submission.py`)